hikuley/data-structures-AND-algorithms/README.md

 - `remove(int index)`: Removes and returns the node at the specified index
 - `reverse()`: Reverses the order of nodes in the list
 - `findMiddleNode()`: Returns the middle node of the list using the fast-slow pointer technique
+- `hasLoop()`: Detects if the linked list contains a cycle using Floyd's cycle-finding algorithm
 - `printList()`: Prints all values in the list
 - `getHead()`: Prints the value of the head node
 - `getTail()`: Prints the value of the tail node
 - `getLength()`: Prints the current length of the list

+The Node class provides:
+- `getValue()`: Returns the integer value stored in the node

 ## Usage